CLINICAL PATHWAYS 1 YEAR 2 - 2025/6

 • There is no compensation between the different themes/forms of summative assessment.

-• Students must meet the attendance requirement for all formative assessments.
+• Students must have met the attendance requirement for all formative assessments.

-• Students cannot progress to the next year unless all year 1 credit is achieved.
+• Students cannot progress to the next year unless all year 2 credits are achieved.

 Students who fail to reach an aggregated pass for any overarching assessment theme (Medical Knowledge, Clinical Practice or Special Study Units), will fail the module overall and are therefore dealt with as referred students, and are given the opportunity to be re-assessed for this module in the following academic year.
 Referred students must repeat all teaching and assessment in the following academic year and must gain a pass through their aggregated scores for all overarching assessments (Medical Knowledge, Clinical Practice and Special Study Units) and be deemed “Fit to Practise” or “Fitness to Practise in Question & Subject to Review” to pass the module in their referred year.
 Students have one opportunity for referral after which if they do not progress they will usually be required to leave the programme.